WSSP

-WSSP (1250 AM) is a commercial radio station in Milwaukee, Wisconsin, owned by Audacy, Inc. It airs a sports radio format known as "105.7 The Fan".
-Most of its programs are from Infinity Sports Network and the BetMGM Network.
+WSSP (1250 AM) is a commercial radio station in Milwaukee, Wisconsin, owned by Audacy, Inc. It airs a sports radio format known as "105-7 The Fan".
+Most of its programs are from Westwood One Sports and the BetMGM Network.

 WSSP is a Class B AM station, powered at 5,000 watts.
 To protect other stations on 1250 AM from interference, it uses a directional antenna with a four-tower array.
 The studios and transmitter are co-located on West Grange Avenue in Hales Corners.

 History

 WMAW and WCAN

 The 1250 AM facility went on the air as WMAW on March 24, 1948.
 On August 16, 1948, the 5,000-watt station became the area's affiliate of the ABC Radio Network.
 In June 1952, the call sign changed to WCAN.
 Station owner Lou Poller eventually started WCAN-TV (channel 25), one of the earliest UHF stations in the United States and an affiliate of the CBS Television Network, before CBS itself purchased rival UHF station WOKY-TV.